Picovoice/octopus/binding/web/README.md

 ### Usage

-For the web packages, there are two methods to initialize Cheetah.
+For the web packages, there are two methods to initialize Octopus.

 #### Public Directory